This post may contain affiliate links. Please read our disclosure policy.

 - Granulated (white) sugar: Adds sweetness and tenderness.

-- Butter: Adds moisture, tons of flavor, helps the cookies brown in the oven and helps create crispy edges and chewy centers.
-Be sure it's at room temperature so it blends properly with the dry ingredients.
+- Butter: Adds moisture and flavor, helps create the crispy edges and chewy centers.
+Be sure it's at cool room temperature so it blends properly with the dry ingredients.

 How to make gluten free chocolate chip cookies